 The vast majority of students in the school present themselves very well and uniform is generally excellent but as the new school year approaches and thoughts turn to the purchase of uniform, I know that young people can often make demands relating to uniform that are not necessarily in line with what schools expect!

-Our uniform is detailed on our website however, to clarify, I do require pupils to wear a knee-length, A-line skirt and they must have a school blazer.
-Shoes (not trainers or black plimsoll style pumps) which are black (no white contrast in the sole) with no coloured stitching or pattern are also required.
+Our uniform is detailed on our website however, to clarify, I do require pupils to wear a navy knee-length, A-line skirt (no short tight lycra skirts will be accepted) and they must have a school blazer.
+Flat black shoes with only black laces and black stitching.

 If students are in school and are not wearing the required uniform they will be asked to change into shoes and items of uniform that we have bought and have in storage at the school.
 Should a student refuse to do this she will be expected to do her school work in isolation and may face suspension from the school.
 Naturally Heads of Year will involve parents at this stage so we can find a workable solution as I do appreciate that it is not often possible to go out and replace uniform straight away, however the bottom line on this is that uniform expectations are clear and I expect students to be in the correct uniform when we return in August and throughout the school year.